-Other chemical industry (2B10a) was a key category for Hg emissions in 1990 and for SOx in 2016.
+Other chemical industry (2B10a) was a key category for Hg emissions in 1990 and for $SO_x$ in 2017 and for Cd and Hg at trend assessment.
 Hg emissions refer to chlorine production with mercury cells process; in Table 4.4, activity data and Hg emissions from chlorine production are reported.
 As reported in paragraph 4.1, to estimate emissions from 1990 to 2001, the average emission factor supplied by EUROCHLOR for western Europe chlor-alkali production plants has been used, while from 2002 emission data have been supplied directly from the production plants in the framework of the national EPER/E-PRTR reporting obligation.
-The average emission factor decreased from 1.11 g Hg/t in 2002 to 0.09 g Hg/t in 2016.
+The average emission factor decreased from 1.11 g Hg/t in 2002 to 0.14 g Hg/t in 2017.
 The reduction observed in Hg emissions for the last years is a consequence of the conversion of production plants from the mercury cells process to the membrane technology but it depends also on suspensions of production processes at some facilities.